tendermint/spec/spec/consensus/proposer-based-timestamp/README.md

 Assuming that the voting power controlled by Byzantine validators is bounded by `f`, the cumulative voting power of any valid `Commit` set must be at least `2f+1`.
-As a result, the timestamp computed by [BFT Time][bfttime] is not influenced by Byzantine validators, as the weighted median of `Commit` timestamps comes from the clock of a non-faulty validator.
+As a result, the timestamp computed by `BFTTime` is not influenced by Byzantine validators, as the weighted median of `Commit` timestamps comes from the clock of a non-faulty validator.

 Tendermint does not make any assumptions regarding the clocks of (correct) validators,